 Hey there, food lovers, up-and-coming chefs, and people just looking for dinner!
 Welcome to Delishably, a place for unique recipes, experienced insight, and an all-around enthusiasm for all things food related.
-Delishably sets itself apart from other recipe websites by having an array of articles, including information about various cooking elements (such as spices, products, restaurant reviews, and cooking techniques), having a huge range of recipes (from Indian food to Filipino food to potato chips), encouraging writers to share their personal experiences (compared to just sharing a recipe), and more.
+Delishably sets itself apart from other recipe websites by covering a wide variety of topics (including spices, products, restaurant reviews, and cooking techniques), featuring a huge range of recipes (from Indian food to Filipino food to American mac and cheese), and encouraging writers to share their personal experiences with each particular dish.

 Are you thinking you’d like to add your knowledge and expertise to Delishably?
 Excellent!
-To write for us, authors must comply with HubPages’ editorial policy, which can be found on our HubPages’s Editorial Policy page.
-In addition, below you’ll find a list of things we encourage on Delishably; the more elements from the list below that you’re able to incorporate in your article, the more likely it is that you’ll get published on Delishably.
+To write for us, authors must comply with HubPages's editorial policy, which can be found on the HubPages Editorial Policy page.
+In addition, below you’ll find a list of things we encourage on Delishably; the more elements from this list that you’re able to incorporate in your article, the more likely it is that you’ll get published on Delishably.

 What We Like to See:

-- Have original photos.
-Whenever possible, we encourage you to have original photos.
-Original photos are wonderful because they are a visual aid when you’re cooking the recipe, and original photos build trust because they demonstrate the author’s experience with the recipe.
+- Original photos: Whenever possible, we encourage you to include original photos.
+Original photos are wonderful because they are a visual aid when readers attempt to cook your recipe.
+In addition, original photos build trust because they demonstrate the author’s personal experience with the recipe.
 Can’t take photos yourself?
-See “Personal Experience.”
+See “Personal Experience,” below.

-- Have high-quality photos.
-Avoid blurry and out-of-focus pictures.
+- High-quality photos: Avoid blurry and out-of-focus pictures.
 These almost never enhance the reader's experience.
-(However, one exception to that rule might be a vintage photograph of your grandma cooking the recipe you’re sharing or something akin to that.)
+(An exception to the rule might be a vintage photograph of your grandma cooking the recipe, or something of that nature.)

-- Have multiple, varied photos.
-If you want to go above and beyond, include multiple original, unique photos in your article.
+- Multiple, varied photos: If you want to go above and beyond, include multiple original, unique photos in your article.
 Here’s an example of an article on making cupcakes with excellent original photos that are varied in content and incredibly helpful for making the recipe (not to mention their stellar quality).

 Layout & Formatting:

-- Use the “Ingredients” and “Instructions” capsules.
-Even though using a “Text Capsule” to create your ingredients and instructions lists seems like an efficient idea, we prefer that you use the appropriate “Ingredients” and “Instructions” capsules.
+- Use the “Ingredients” and “Instructions” capsules: Even though using a “Text Capsule” to create your ingredients and instructions lists may seem like an efficient idea, we prefer that you use the appropriate “Ingredients” and “Instructions” capsules.
 Though they look similar on the surface, the HTML coding for the “Ingredients” and “Instructions” capsules are different from that of a text box.
 The “Ingredients” and “Instructions” capsules’ codes tell Google that your article is a recipe.
-We recommend checking out Google’s instructions about what makes an article appear as a recipe.
+(To learn more, check out Google’s instructions about what makes an article appear as a recipe.)

-- Aim to keep titles under 60 characters.
-Being able to see your entire title is an important aspect of a reader’s experience.
-They want to know what the article is about.
-Typically, Google displays the first sixty characters or so of a title; however, this isn’t an exact science.
-You can use this tool to help you gauge how your title’s going to look in Google’s search results.
+- Aim to keep titles under 60 characters: Being able to see your entire title is an important aspect of a reader’s experience.
+Typically, Google displays only the first 60 or so characters of a title; however, this isn’t an exact science.
+You can use this tool to help gauge how your title will look in Google’s search results.

-- Try reading your title out loud.
-While this may sound silly, reading your title out loud is a great way to check for many of the “do’s” and “don’ts” we’ve gone over here.
+- Try reading your title out loud: This may sound silly, but reading your title out loud is a great way to check for many title “dos” and “don’ts.”
 If your title is too long, you’ll likely notice when you say it out loud.
 If your title repeats phrases or sounds a bit awkward, chances are you’ll hear that when you read it out loud to yourself or another person.

-- Have personal experience with the product.
-If you have not personally used a product, it probably isn’t a good fit for your article.
-Readers want to see personal experience and reasons why that particular product is stellar and worth spending money on.
+- Personal experience: If you have not personally used a product, it's probably not a good fit for your article.
+Readers want to know about your personal experience with the product and why you are recommending it.
+What do you love about it?
+Why is it worth spending money on?

-- Only place crucial products.
-If someone wants to make cookies, they likely already own a baking sheet so there is no reason to include one in your article.
-If you’re making a particularly complicated recipe that is made immensely easier by having a certain tool, you might consider adding that as a product, if you add any products at all.
+- Must be essential or unique: If someone wants to make cookies, they likely already own a baking sheet so there is no reason to include one in your article.
+On the other hand, if you’re making a particularly complicated recipe that is made immensely easier by having a certain tool, you might consider adding that as a product, if you add any products at all.

-- Consider in-text links.
-If you do want to place a potentially crucial item or two in your article, you might consider text links.
-They look a little cleaner and still offer a generally well-received reader experience.
+- Consider in-text links: If you do want to place a potentially crucial item or two in your article, you might consider text links.
+They generally look cleaner and still offer a generally well-received reader experience.